Damsel (2018 film): Production

 David and Nathan Zellner assembled the three principal cast members along with 27 crewmembers and 70 extras.
 Filming was set to last 32 days.
 Most of the film was shot in Utah, which provided tax incentives for the production.
+Its budget was less than $5 million USD.

 In an interview, Pattinson described the film as, "a kind of slapstick comedy."

 Filming

 Principal photography began on July 11, 2016 at Wasatch Range in Summit County, Utah.
 Filming moved to Oregon in late August 2016.
 Scenes were filmed with Pattinson and Wasikowska on the Oregon Coast on August 25, 2016, after which filming was wrapped.

 Music

 In February 2017, David Zellner confirmed via an Instagram post that The Octopus Project would compose the score for the film.
 In March 2017, Pattinson himself confirmed that he is also contributing to the music of the film.

 In February 2018, it was announced that Russell Mael of the band Sparks was cast in a singing role.